How to listen to spatial audio on a Mac

 Switch Spatial Audio to Fixed or Head Tracked

-With that said, head-tracked spatial audio could add a compelling dimension to live performances.
+With that said, head-tracked spatial audio could also add a compelling dimension to live performances.

 If you don’t want your Mac tracking your head, you can select the Fixed option instead, which still provides surround sound.

-When you play content through Safari and some other apps, including Apple TV, you’ll receive the option for spatialize stereo instead.
+When you play content through Safari and some other apps, including Apple TV, you’ll receive the option for spatialized stereo instead.

-The feature allows you to enable three-dimensional audio when consuming media that doesn’t use Dolby Atmos.
+The feature enables three-dimensional audio when consuming media that doesn’t use Dolby Atmos.
 Therefore, even if you don’t have an Apple Music subscription, you can still experience a touch of spatialization.

 Spatial audio has potential